drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 73. fBodyBodyAccJerkMagMean

+   average of mean magnitude of the Fast Fourier Transformed body linear acceleration jerk signal for the activity by subject
    num -0.993998275797101...0.538404846128205

 74. fBodyBodyAccJerkMagStd

+   average of standard deviation magnitude of the Fast Fourier Transformed body linear acceleration jerk signal for the activity by subject
    num -0.994366667681159...0.316346415348718

 75. fBodyBodyAccJerkMagMeanFreq

+   average of mean magnitude of the frequency domain signals from the Fast Fourier Transformed body linear acceleration jerk signal for the activity by subject
    num -0.125210388757581...0.488088499666667

 76. fBodyBodyGyroMagMean

+   average of mean magnitude of the Fast Fourier Transformed body gravity acceleration signal for the activity by subject
    num -0.986535242105263...0.203979764835897

 77. fBodyBodyGyroMagStd

+   average of standard deviation magnitude of the Fast Fourier Transformed body gravity acceleration signal for the activity by subject
    num -0.981468841692308...0.236659662496296

 78. fBodyBodyGyroMagMeanFreq

+   average of mean magnitude of the frequency domain signals from the Fast Fourier Transformed body gravity acceleration signal for the activity by subject
    num -0.456638670923077...0.409521611525424

 79. fBodyBodyGyroJerkMagMean

+   average of mean magnitude of the Fast Fourier Transformed body gravity acceleration jerk signal for the activity by subject
    num -0.997617389275362...0.146618569064407

 80. fBodyBodyGyroJerkMagStd